 After (many) votes were cast it looked like a close race between Dubai Tigers and RAK Rugby.
-In the end it was the RAK Rugby Club have been voted the 1st ever Yalla Rugby Club Of The Year.
+In the end it was the RAK Rugby Club have been voted the first ever Yalla Rugby Club of the Year.

 VOTING HAS NOW FINISHED

 Have Your Say – Yalla Rugby Club Of The Year

 With the curtain coming down on another season of UAE rugby, all that remains is for you, our Yalla Rugby readers, to decide who should claim the inaugural Yalla Rugby UAE Club of the Year award.

 We’ve whittled it down to four nominees based on performances across all levels of the game throughout the season – but your votes will decide the outcome.
 The winning club will receive the Yalla Rugby Club Of The Year Award and a Bar Tab of (AED 1000) thanks to the generous sponsorship of McGettigans Hilton JBR.